Extended Deans Council Meeting

 - End of Year Spending – Szafran stated that there should be no outstanding departmental requests; all that have been received in his office have been executed for the end of the year.
 He is still waiting for departmental requests from a couple of schools.
 If there are any questions about the May 6th deadline, Zvi will talk to Prigge about the possibility of encumbering funds.

 - New registrar hired – Jill Brady from North Georgia College will be starting April 22; Steve retires effective July 31, 2013

 The March 13, 2013, Deans Council Meeting minutes were approved.

 Item 4.
 Graduate Assistantships as Potential Recruiting Tools (Palamiotis)

-how we do this because in CSE students assist faculty so that they can do research.
+- Let the schools pay the full amount for graduate assistants and manage them themselves.
+We need to talk about how these students are being used and their value.
+Be careful how we do this because in CSE students assist faculty so that they can do research.

 - Traditionally graduate assistants had to be working in academics.

 - The P&P still in draft.